scbdunning/scbdunning.github.io/teaching.md

 ### University of Toronto, 2015

 This course forms the second part of an intensive introduction to Classical Latin, in which you will continue to develop and master a foundational knowledge of Latin grammar, syntax, and vocabulary, as well as your ability to translate short seen and unseen passages of prose from Latin to English, and vice versa.
 We will cover Chapters 16–32 of our textbook, Shelmerdine.

-## Introduction to Classical Mythology

-### University of Toronto, 2014, 2018

-This course will provide you with an introduction to the most important myths from the ancient Greek and Roman civilizations.
-We will focus especially on myths in action: how myths were transmitted, performed, and changed over time, and the role that these myths played in shaping the societies that had created and adapted them.
-There will also be an introduction to the reception of Classical myths in later Western cultures.
-All course readings come directly from translations of ancient texts and will be available online through our Perseids website.
-We will also examine myths narrated through other media, such as vase paintings, sculptures, frescoes, etc. For your last assignment, you have the option of comparing an ancient object at the [Royal Ontario Museum](http://www.rom.on.ca/) to a literary version of a myth from your assigned readings.
-The instructor will offer an optional tour of the Greek and Roman collections at the ROM to help you select an object for your discussion.

 ## Introductory Ancient Greek II